cloudlena/dotfiles/README.md

 * `pacu`: Installs and updates everything in `Brewfile` and removes everything else
 * `nvim`: Starts neovim with all plugins
 * and many more...

+## Customize

+1. Fork this repo
+1. Change the `git clone` command in `init.sh` to use your own repo
+1. Change `Brewfile` to your liking
+1. Run the above installation command substituting the repo URL with your own